“Mom! What’s for dinner?” “I’m working. Make a sandwich.”

 “Not sandwiches again!!”
 “It’s that or go hungry.”

-On top of all the extra work, my 16 year old is in duel enrollment (taking both high school and college courses) so I have to drive her to the college every Tuesday and Thursday night.
-Because I’m not available as much as usual, my girls have had to become a lot more self-sufficient.
+We are at the school every Tuesday and Thursday from 11 am until 9 at night.
+Because I’m not available as much as usual, my kids have had to become a lot more self-sufficient.

 The bulk of our groceries this month have been cold cuts and bread.
-The girls have been eating so many cold sandwiches in fact, that when I brought home $5 Fav pizzas from Papa Murphy’s one of them said “Oh YAY!
+The kids have been eating so many cold sandwiches in fact, that when I brought home Friday Fav pizzas from Papa Murphy’s one of them said “Oh YAY!
 We’re having a hot meal for once!”. 🙁

 But the sandwiches I’m going to share with you today are not the ham and Swiss on whole wheat they have been living on the past few weeks.